 Practical tolerance examples you can state in writing:

 Add a short “viewing conditions” note.
 People argue because they inspect under different light.
 Use consistent lighting and distance.
 A simple rule helps: check cosmetics under bright, indirect light, then check finish under raking light for waves and dust.
+Approved samples should represent all key furniture categories, including seating, upholstery, and casegoods.
+Reviewing actual hotel guest room production helps ensure consistency between samples and final production.

 If your supplier runs a quality system like ISO 9001, you can align your approach to process thinking, documented information, and continual improvement.
 That mindset helps you fix root causes, not only symptoms.
 You can review the ISO 9001 quality management principles here.